Rivers School: The Rivers School Conservatory

 The Rivers School Conservatory was founded in 1975 by Ethel Bernard, one of the pioneers of the music school movement.
-She approached the Rivers School with the idea of using the then-unoccupied former headmaster's house on the campus (now called Blackwell House after George H. Blackwell) of the then-all-boys college preparatory school.
+She approached Rivers School with the idea of using the then-unoccupied former headmaster's house on the campus (now called Blackwell House after George H. Blackwell).

 It was first called the Music School at Rivers, then Rivers School Conservatory.
-In 1978, the Annual Seminar on Contemporary Music for the Young was established.
-It was the subject of a WGBH-TV documentary that was broadcast internationally by PBS.
-Seminar guests have included John Cage (1983).
+In 1978, the Annual Seminar on Contemporary Music for the Young was established, with guests including John Cage (1983).
 All pieces performed are composed in the 25-years prior to each seminar.
-Many were premières and several dozen were commissioned pieces.
-Recent examples include Matineé: The Fantom of the Fair by Libby Larsen.
+Recent examples include Matinee: The Fantom of the Fair by Libby Larsen.

-The Conservatory presently has over 750 students, including a student orchestra program, jazz and chamber ensembles, music theory and composition, its critically acclaimed Marimba Magic program, choruses, master classes, workshops, and private lessons on every orchestral and jazz instrument, piano, and voice.
+The Conservatory currently has more than 750 students, including a student orchestra program, jazz and chamber ensembles, music theory and composition, a marimba program, choruses, master classes, workshops, and private lessons for instruments, piano, and voice.

-Notable alumni include Matthew Aucoin, whose teacher was Sharon Schoffmann.

-The Boston Globe has reviewed some of its concerts.